ggSinbad/refining/README.md

 Less important is accounting for a small mechanic - when refining fails 75% of the time the item is broken (not destroyed) and needs to be repaired.
 The cost of repairing it is fairly small so it can usually be considered negligible.
 However it is still worth considering when computing the total cost.

-Finally, some further analysis comparing the success rate of normal ore vs enriched ore is due.
+Afterwards, some further analysis comparing the success rate of normal ore vs enriched ore is due.
 Enriched ore is orders of magnitude more valuable than normal ore, so it should be used sparingly where it will make the most difference.
 I plan at some point to add a section comparing various rules for when to use enriched ore (+7 only, +8 only ect) and how they perform.

+Once all of the above is done, I can make a calculator that takes item value, oridecon/elunium value and enriched ore values to calculate what is the cheapest way to hit a certain refine level.
+For high cost items, using more enriched ores would be optimal, whereas for low cost items using more oridecon may be cheaper.